Bioinformatician — Division of Bioinformatics and Biostatistics

 - First-place poster award in the First Annual NCTR Science Forum (2018)

-Dr. Wu has made substantial contributions to the field of bioinformatics.
+Dr. Wu’s research interest is to apply bioinformatics — particularly, Artificial Intelligence (AI) and Machine Learning (ML) — to biomedical research and informatics.
 Specifically, Dr. Wu’s work has focused on the development of algorithms for biological and pharmaceutical research tasks such as drug safety, QSAR modeling, and genomics.
 Dr. Wu’s research addresses some of the most pressing issues in understanding and applying novel bioinformatics database tools and frameworks that enhance the accuracy, safety, and efficiency of drug discovery, repositioning, and efficacy studies.

-His current interests focus on developing AI/machine learning algorithms in various drug- and food- associated research areas including hepatotoxicity, genomics, and text mining.
-Dr. Wu’s research interests include:
+His current interests focus on developing AI/machine learning algorithms in various drug- and food-associated research areas including hepatotoxicity, genomics, and text mining.
+Dr. Wu’s current research interests include:

 - Developing innovative AI algorithms for big data analysis, including multi-platform biological data such as gene expression, sequencing, and bioassays